Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 We also spend a lot of time monitoring the fair trade compliance of our producers.
 This does not just mean pitching up once a year with a clip-board and ticking some boxes, it means keeping in touch all the time...

-Turqle is guaranteed Fair Trade by the WFTO.
+Turqle is guaranteed Fair Trade by WFTO.

 Whenever we get the chance, we encourage buyers (and anyone who will listen!), to choose products that were packed in developing countries, and if it can be sourced fully processed from the country of origin, so much better!

-The real value of the ‘added value’ is so much more than the money.
+The real value of the ‘added value’ is so much more than just the money.
 It supports one of Turqle’s fundamental aims: to do business in a way that builds sustainable industries, and robust businesses, healthy communities and families with resilient people…

 The spices in the grinders come mainly from Asia and India.
 Spices do not grow in South Africa – but herbs and chillies do… and we have the best, best salt in the world!